-- 1. DESS did not read tether cord cap code.
+- DESS did not read tether cord cap code.
 DESS pilot lamp blinks once every 1.5 seconds.
 Engine can not exceed 3000 RPM. - Properly install. - DESS has read a different code then the one programmed.
 DESS pilot lamp blinks rapidly (3 times per second).
-Engine can not exceed 3000 RPM. - Install a tether cord cap (key) for which this snowmobile was programmed. - 3.
-Fouled or defective spark plug. - Check item 5 of ENGINE TURNS OVER BUT FAILS TO START. - 4.
-Lack of fuel to engine. - Check item 4 of ENGINE TURNS OVER BUT FAILS TO START. - 5.
-Carburetor adjustments. - Contact an authorized SKI-DOO dealer.

-- 6. Drive belt worn too thin. - If the drive belt has lost more than 3 mm (1/8 in) of its original width, it will affect vehicle performance. - Replace drive belt. - 7.
-Drive and driven pulleys require servicing. - Contact an authorized SKI-DOO dealer. - 8.
-Engine is overheating. - On liquid cooled engines, check coolant level, pressure cap, thermostat and for air locks in cooling system. - On fan cooled engines, check fan belt and its tension; clean cooling fins of engine; if overheating persists, contact an authorized SKI-DOO dealer. - 9.
+Engine can not exceed 3000 RPM. - Install a tether cord cap (key) for which this snowmobile was programmed. - Fouled or defective spark plug. - Check item 5 of ENGINE TURNS OVER BUT FAILS TO START. - 4.
+Lack of fuel to engine. - Check item 4 of ENGINE TURNS OVER BUT FAILS TO START. - Drive belt worn too thin. - If the drive belt has lost more than 3 mm (1/8 in) of its original width, it will affect vehicle performance. - Replace drive belt. - 6.
+Drive and driven pulleys require servicing. - Contact an authorized SKI-DOO dealer. - 7.
+Engine is overheating. - Check coolant level, pressure cap and for air locks in cooling system. - 8.
 Engine cannot reach full RPM and EMS pilot lamp blinks. - Engine is under a protection mode, contact an authorized SKI-DOO dealer.